-How to spend Valentine's Day with your pets and leave those pesky humans behind!
+How to use tech to spend Valentine's Day with your pets

 While it's only tangentially related to tech, I can't pass up one of the best ways to give your pets a little Valentine's Day love: a subscription box!

 I recently subscribed to BarkBox and my dogs seem to have figured out the sound a BarkBox makes when it's being opened, 'cause they get excited every time I begin to open the box.
-A monthly subscription to BarkBox nets your pupper(s) a toy or two and a few packages of treats.
-This month's box featured the most adorable dumpling toy, two packages of treats, a Statue of Liberty squeaky toy, and a buffalo chew.
+A $29 monthly subscription to BarkBox nets your pupper(s) a toy or two and a few packages of treats.
+January's box, called "The Knights of the Hound Table," featured a princess squeaky toy, a dragon squeaky toy, and three medieval-themed bags of treats!

-If you've a cat, you can check out The Dollar Pet Club, which features toys and treats for cats.
+If you have a cat, you can check out The Dollar Pet Club, which features toys and treats for cats.

-If you've a rabbit, a parrot, or a pet rat, you can check out the Exotic Pet subscription boxes over at Cratejoy.
+If you have a rabbit, a parrot, or a pet rat, you can check out the Exotic Pet subscription boxes over at Cratejoy.
 If I still had pet rats, I'd definitely subscribe to the RatPak.

 How are you and your pet spending Valentine's Day?